 This model appeals to me so much because it’s simple and charming.
 Who doesn’t want a home brewed cup of coffee?

 Another crew of people I’ve run into in the wild are the folks from First Ascent Instant Coffee.
 I’ve seen them at several parking lots and campgrounds making coffee and giving it away for a small donation.
 It’s best to run these schemes in the morning.

 I don’t know his name or I would link to him here, but there is a man who travels around Joshua Tree, CA, and Index, WA selling handmade T-shirts.
 He has his own screen printing kit, and he buys T-shirts in bulk from Goodwill thrift stores.
 He prints his own designs on the shirts and sells them for $5-$30 depending on the item.
 The day I bought a tank top from him, there were at least 5 or 6 other people that made purchases as well.

 Buying and reselling

-This is only a good business model if you have some capital upfront to invest.
+This is only a suitable business model if you have some capital upfront to invest.
 My friend Ben is the KING of buying and reselling.
-One season in his van he made thousands of dollars off sites like poshmark and craigslist.
+One season in his van, he made thousands of dollars off sites like Poshmark and Craigslist.
 He is an extremely scrappy and resourceful person.
-To this day I still find him diving through dumpsters, wading through Goodwill outlets, and hunting online for the best deals.
-Since I’ve known him he’s come up with valuable items ranging from designer clothes to expensive kitchenware.
-We all know someone who is really good at this, I am not one of those people.
+To this day, I still find him diving through dumpsters, wading through Goodwill outlets, and hunting online for the best deals.
+Since I’ve known him, he’s come up with valuable items ranging from designer clothes to expensive kitchenware.
+We all know someone who is great at this.
+I am not one of those people.
 But Ben has absolutely nailed it.

 You can make money on the road even if you have nothing physical to sell.
 Do you have a skill?
 The world needs haircuts, yoga and music just as much as they need art and coffee.
 Many people bridge the gap between gas and food with services they can provide.